 - increased frequency of urination without passing much urine

 - increased urgency of urination

 - urine that looks like cola or tea

-- strong odor to urine
+- urine that has a strong odor

-- pelvic pain (women)
+- pelvic pain in women

-- rectal pain (men)
+- rectal pain in men

 - pain and tenderness in the upper back and sides